Neha/designsystem101/README.md

 A single source of the truth for the designers, developers, and the products.

 ## Why Design System?
-We talk about the smart work and consistency.Developers, Designers, even the product owner are doing same thing again and again.DS helps in saving time, bring consistency in the products.
-Develoeprs and the product owners can focus on the more innovative work by adapating the D. DS helps in building the prototype the product.
+To bring the :
+- consistency
+- eliminate reduantant tasks
+- brand
+- guidelines

 ## How to start?
-The first and formost thing of developing Design System is - "Do not start with the code".
-Below are the the starting points:
+"Do not start with the code."
+Most important task is to understand clearly about the requirements, scope, of the design system.
+The BA, product manager should give the all requirement of the design system.
+Such as: what all components are required, what is the scope of those components etc.

+or they can do the following:

 __1. Audit__
 Understad the current products.
 Review the product designs understand the UI , UX and patterns.